megasnort/django-utf8field/README.rst

     :target: https://coveralls.io/github/megasnort/django-utf8field?branch=master
     :alt: Coverage

-Sometimes you want to only allow the uploading of UTF-8 text files.
-This library extends the Django FileField by checking if the content of a file is UTF-8.
+Sometimes you want to only allow UTF-8 only content.
+This library extends the Django FileField, CharField and TextField by checking if the content of a file or text is UTF-8.
 If not, it generates an error.
 An extra check is executed for four byte long characters, which too can cause problems when trying to process a file as UTF-8.

 Requirements
 ------------